Ozamiz: Spanish period

-The city of Ozamiz grew out of an old Spanish town called Misamis—a name believed to have been derived from the Subanen word kuyamis, a variety of coconut.
+The city of Ozamiz grew out of an old Spanish town called Misamis—a name believed to have been derived from the Subanon word kuyamis, a variety of coconut that was a staple food of the Subanon people.
 Other unverified historical sources, however, suggest that the name Misamis came from the Spanish word Misa (Catholic Mass).

+Misamis was originally settled by the Subanon people, and were heavily targeted by marauding pirates coming from Lanao.
+The Spanish government created a flotilla to counter the pirates, with Spanish Jesuit missionary José Ducos assigned as its commander.
+After several victories, the Fuerte de la Concepcion y del Triunfo was constructed at the mouth of Panguil Bay sometime in 1756 as a form of protection from future attacks.

-The old Spanish town grew in size due to the nearby Spanish garrison stationed at the stone fort named Fuerte de la Concepcion y del Triunfo.
-The fort was constructed some time in 1756 in order to attempt to combat the pirate activities originating in the nearby Lanao area.
-In 1850, the town of Misamis became the capital of the District of Misamis until during the 1870s, when the capital was transferred to Cagayan de Oro.
+The town of Misamis grew in size due to the presence of the stone fort.
+In 1850, the town of Misamis became the capital of the District of Misamis, when Mindanao was originally divided into five districts, until February 27, 1872, when the Spanish Governor General Carlos María de la Torre y Navacerrada issued a decree declaring Cagayan de Misamis the permanent capital.

 American period and World War II

-During the American occupation, the territory was reduced.
+During the American occupation, the territory of Misamis was reduced.
 In 1920, Governor-General Francis Burton Harrison issued Executive Order (EO) No. 61; the barrios, which were once part of the former municipality of Loculan, were separated and organized into the new municipalities of Clarin and Tudela.

 In 1929, Governor-General Dwight F. Davis issued EO No. 220 that organized the municipality of Regidor (now Tangub; also included the present-day territory of Bonifacio), which took effect in 1930 as the province of Occidental Misamis was established following the split of Misamis.

 In October 1942, Wendell Fertig established the command headquarters of the growing guerrilla resistance to the Japanese occupation of Mindanao in the Spanish fort in the town.
 His headquarters was abandoned on June 26, 1943 due to a large Japanese attack.
 During the Japanese occupation of Misamis in World War II, the fort was garrisoned by a Japanese contingent until the end of the war, who dug foxholes near or under the walls.
 This undermining of the walls later led to the destruction of the southwest bastion in the 1955 Lanao earthquake.